monstergog/note-taker/README.md

 ## Installation

 Before downloading the repo, make sure you have node.js installed.
 After that, install the repo and use the command line to reach the downloaded repo's directory.
-Install npm, express, uuid, then run `npm run start`.
+Install npm, express, uuid, then run `npm start`.

 ## Usage